Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

 Table~\ref{tab:Lorenz96BigExamplePD} shows the performance of the block diagonal preconditioner and inexact constraint preconditioner, respectively, for a higher-dimensional problem when using $\bfR_{block}$, $\bfR_{RR}$, and $\bfR$ itself to approximate $\bfR$ within the preconditioner.
-Similarly to the smaller dimensional problem considered in Figures \ref{fig:LorenzDiag} and \ref{fig:LorenzIter}, using $\bfL_M$ leads to improved convergence in terms of iterations compared to $\bfL_0$.
-The different choices of $\widehat{\bfR}$ lead to comparable iterations and we recall that $\bfR_{block}$ has additional parallelisable structure. { Increasing $k$ leads to a slight reduction in the number of iterations, but increases the computational cost of each iteration.
-For this problem $k=3$ or $4$ allows for maximum parallelisability and decreased iterations compared to $\bfL_0$.} Iteration counts are much smaller for the inexact constraint preconditioner than the block diagonal preconditioner.

-Overall, using our new preconditioners ${\bfL_M}$ and correlated choices of $\widehat{\bfR}$ result in fewer iterations and improved wallclock times compared to those obtained when using $\bfL_0$ or $\bfR_{diag}$ for the Lorenz 96 problem.
+Similarly to the smaller dimensional problem considered in Figure \ref{fig:LorenzDiag} using $\bfL_M$ leads to improved convergence in terms of iterations compared to $\bfL_0$.
+The different choices of $\widehat{\bfR}$ lead to comparable iteration numbers and we recall that $\bfR_{block}$ has additional {sparsity} structure.
+Increasing $k$ leads to a slight reduction in the number of iterations, but increases the computational cost of each iteration.
+For this problem, choosing $k=3$ or $4$ allows decreased iteration counts compared to $\bfL_0$, { without too many more matrix--vector products with $\mathbf{M}_i$.} Iteration counts are much smaller for the inexact constraint preconditioner than the block diagonal preconditioner.
+Overall, using our new preconditioners ${\bfL_M}$ and correlated choices of $\widehat{\bfR}$ result in fewer iterations and {matrix--vector products} compared to those obtained when using $\bfL_0$ or $\bfR_{diag}$ for the Lorenz 96 problem.